mcauley-penney/OSL-repo-extractor/README.md

 ## Contributing

 #### commit formatting
-- Please abide by the ["Conventional Commits"](https://www.conventionalcommits.org) specification
+- Please abide by the ["Conventional Commits"](https://www.conventionalcommits.org) specification for all commits

 #### source code standards
 Using default settings for each, please: